Prof.dr. Arwin van Buuren

-Prof. dr. Victor Bekkers is professor of public administration and public policy and chairmen of the department of public administration and sociology.
-He coordinated between 2013 and 2016 the EU Seventh Framework program on social innovation in the public sector, called LIPSE.
+Prof. dr. Victor Bekkers is professor of public administration and public policy and dean of the Erasmus School of Social and Behavioural Sciences.
+Between 2013 and 2016, he coordinated the EU Seventh Framework program on social innovation in the public sector, called LIPSE.
 In this program self-organizing citizen groups are being studied as an example of co-creation in public service delivery innovation (www.lipse.org).
 His research interests are focused on how and under what conditions innovation processes – also in relation to the use of ICT – are shaped in the public sector in order to develop more responsive policy and public service programs.

 Dr. Ingmar van Meerkerk

-Dr. Ingmar van Meerkerk (1986) is post-doctoral researcher at the Department of Public Administration and Sociology at Erasmus University Rotterdam.
-His research activities are focused on community self-organization and citizen initiatives, specifically in the field of urban regeneration.
+Dr. Ingmar van Meerkerk (1986) is assistant professor at the Department of Public Administration and Sociology at Erasmus University Rotterdam.
+His research activities are focused on community-based initiatives and interactive governance, specifically in the field of urban regeneration.
 He uses theories on interactive governance and boundary spanning to analyze the interaction between citizen initiatives, professionals and traditional institutions of policy and politics.
 He focuses on the role, activities and challenges of boundary-spanners in such encounters, as well as their mutual interaction and effects on legitimacy and performance of citizen self-organization.
-In cooperation with IHS, he is currently working on the international research project Boundary spanning for community based urban regeneration.
-In analyzing citizen initiatives, he uses both quantitative survey research and qualitative comparative case study research.
+Currently he is participating in an international research project on the performance and durability of community-based initiatives (in particular community enterprises).
+He is also involved in an evaluation of the governance model of the municipality of Rotterdam.
+In analyzing community-based initiatives, he uses both quantitative survey research and qualitative comparative case study research.

 Keywords of research activities / publications: Citizen Self-Organization; Citizen Participation; Boundary Spanning; Governance networks; Democratic (Throughput) Legitimacy; Network Performance